MASQ-Project/Node/CONTRIBUTING.md

 to use `sudo`, so you'll have to type in your password to get it to continue.

 If you're developing on Linux (encouraged!), run `ci/multinode_integration_tests.sh` too.
-(Whether you do or not, Azure Pipelines will, so if there's a problem, it's good to know about it early.)
-If you're developing on macOS or Windows, `ci/multinode_integration_tests.sh` won't do much for you, so you'll have to wait for the Pipelines run.
+(Whether you do or not, GitHub Actions will, so if there's a problem, it's good to know about it early.)
+If you're developing on macOS or Windows, `ci/multinode_integration_tests.sh` won't do much for you, so you'll have to wait for the Actions run.

 #### Open a Pull Request
 First, make sure you've pushed the last of your changes to your feature branch on your fork.